 depending on which newspaper you read.
 He never arrived, and

-his body was later found in Toddbrook reservoir.
-It was
+his body was later found in Toddbrook reservoir; the

-suggested that he slipped and fell in the water, and was
+suggested at the inquest that he slipped and fell into the

-unable to get out.
-His widow Bertha, and young
+water, and was unable to get out.
+His widow Bertha,

-daughter Annie Harrison, are recorded in the 1911 Census
+and young daughter Annie Harrison, are recorded in the 1911

-'living on own means' with a live-in servant at 166 Bramhall
+Census 'living on own means' with a live-in servant at 166

 The firm carried on for a while under Joseph Bancroft